PyEnSight/ANSYS Omniverse Interface#

 GUI to be displayed together with the Omniverse Composer GUI.

-Also, care must be taken to close the EnSight session before exiting an Omniverse application hosting a PyEnSight session or is it possible to leave the EnSight instance running.
+It is possible to run a pyensight script from inside of an Omniverse kit application.
+In this case, care must be taken to close the EnSight session before exiting the Omniverse application hosting the PyEnSight session or is it possible to leave the EnSight instance running.

 From inside an EnSight session, the API is similar: